Yiming-Tang/Yiming-Tang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an assistant professor in School of Statistics and Mathematics at Shanghai Lixin University of Accounting and Finance.
-In 2020, I obtained my Ph.D degree in Statistics from School of Statistics and Management, Shanghai University of Finance and Economics.
-During 2018-2019, I worked as a visiting scholar in Department of Statistics, North Carolina State University.
-I also visited Simon Fraser University in 2026.
-My research interests are mainly on network data analysis, temporal and spatial data analysis, and machine learning.
+I am currently an Assistant Professor in the School of Statistics and Mathematics at Shanghai Lixin University of Accounting and Finance.
+I received my Ph.D. in Statistics from the School of Statistics and Management at Shanghai University of Finance and Economics in 2020.
+From 2018 to 2019, I was a visiting scholar in the Department of Statistics at North Carolina State University, and I also visited Simon Fraser University in 2026.
+My research interests include network data analysis, temporal and spatial data analysis, and machine learning.

 # Education